igorivaniuk/http-raw/readme.markdown

 ```

 The http-raw api is exactly like the `http.createServer(cb)` api from core,
-except that 2 extra functions are available on the `req` objects from the
+except for the extra functions documented below that get attached to the `req`
+and `res` objects in the
 [`'request'`](http://nodejs.org/docs/latest/api/http.html#http_event_request)
 and
 [`'upgrade'`](http://nodejs.org/docs/latest/api/http.html#http_event_upgrade)
-events:
+events.

 ## var server = httpRaw(cb)